berkaysahiin/SE454/README.md

    mpiexec -n <num_processes> python rank_based_coloring.py

 ## Algorithm Execution Loop
-Each round is started by the root node, and node with highest local degree color itself.
+Each round is initiated by the root node, and the node with the highest local degree colors itself

 ## Termination Condition
 This algorithm assumes that the root node is the lowest ranked node, thus terminates when the root node is colored.